VeriMathic-Labs-LLC/WebTex/README.md

 **WebTeX** is a lightweight Chrome/Edge/Brave extension that auto‑renders inline
-and block LaTeX on pages that don’t support it natively—Reddit, GitHub issues, Notion, Google Docs comments, Notebook LM, and more.
+and block LaTeX on pages that don’t support it natively—Reddit, GitHub issues, Notion, Google Docs comments, NotebookLM, and more.

 </div>